Introduction

 Implementation Guidelines

-- • Define clear minimum sizes and safe area.
+- • Set clear minimum sizes and spacing rules.

-- • Prepare lockups for horizontal, stacked, and icon-only.
+- • Create versions for different layouts—horizontal, stacked, and icon-only.

 Digital Realities

-- • Test accessibility contrast in light and dark themes.
+- • Test how it looks in both light and dark modes.

 Measuring Perception: Is Your Logo Working?

-- 1:1 interviews: “What three words come to mind?”
-“What kind of company is this?”
+- One-on-one interviews: Ask "What three words come to mind?" or "What kind of company is this?"

 Common Pitfalls That Distort Perception